Welcome to Gencraft Tutorials

 Note: This feature is not intended for adding reference images of faces.
 If you would like to incorporate a specific face or person into your generations, we recommend using our Photobooth feature.

-To add a reference image, click the “Add Your Photo” button right under the text prompt box on the generate page.
+To add a sketch guide, click the “Add Your Photo” button right under the text prompt box on the generate page.
 You will then be prompted to upload your image.
-After uploading, you’ll select “Add Reference Image” from the feature menu as shown below.
+After uploading, you’ll select “Sketch Guide” from the feature menu as shown below.

 A menu of Gencraft features.
 The user can select between "Add Image Reference," "Photobooth," and Magic Edit."